-Dividend, interest, purchases and sales of investments in foreign currencies have been accounted for at the spot rates at the date of the transaction.
-End of year spot market exchange rates are used to value cash balances held in foreign currency bank accounts, market values of overseas investments and purchases and sales outstanding at the end of the reporting period i.
-Derivatives j.
-Cash and cash equivalents
+Dividends, distributions, interest, purchases and sales of investments in foreign currencies have been accounted for at the spot rates at the date of the transaction.
+End of year spot market exchange rates are used to value cash balances held in foreign currency bank accounts, market values of overseas investments and purchases and sales outstanding at the end of the reporting period.
+Any gains or losses arising from these transactions are treated as part of the change in the value of investments in the fund account.